 If you are in immediate danger, call 911.

 The first step towards safety and change involves having a plan.
 See Creating an Action & Safety Plan below for information on what to consider in creating a plan.

 The Gatehouse is not an emergency shelter or housing program.
-If you are only looking for housing, see Housing Resources below for a list of North Texas shelters, transitional housing and supportive living communities.
+If you are only looking for housing, see Other Resources below for a list of North Texas shelters, transitional housing and supportive living communities.
 The resource list also includes other community assistance organizations.

 Develop an Action & Safety Plan

 Leaving an abusive situation can be hard.
 Knowing what to do and how to do it can feel ovewhelming.
 Having a plan can help.

 Ask yourself: Am I honestly willing to walk away from this life, leaving with nothing but my children and myself?
 If the answer is “Yes,” and you have some time, here are some steps to help you create an Action and Safety Plan: